JoaquinAmatRodrigo/skforecast/docs/quick-start/introduction-forecasting.md

 Backtesting is a term used in modeling to refer to testing a predictive model on historical data.
 Backtesting involves moving backward in time, step-by-step, in as many stages as is necessary.
 Therefore, it is a special type of cross-validation applied to previous period(s).

-### Backtesting with refit
+### Backtesting with refit and increasing training size (fixed origin)

 The model is trained each time before making predictions.
-With this configuration, the model uses all the information available so far.
+With this configuration, the model uses all the data available so far.
 It is a variation of the standard cross-validation but, instead of making a random distribution of the observations, the training set increases sequentially, maintaining the temporal order of the data.

 <p align="center"><img src="../img/diagram-backtesting-refit.png" style="width: 500px;"></p>

 <p align="center"><img src="../img/backtesting_refit.gif" style="width: 600px;"></p>

-### Backtesting with refit and fixed train size
+### Backtesting with refit and fixed training size (rolling origin)**

-A technique similar to backtesting with refit but, in this case, the training set doesn't increase sequentially.
+A technique similar to the previous one but, in this case, the forecast origin rolls forward, therefore, the size of training remains constant.
 This is also known as time series cross-validation or walk-forward validation.

 <p align="center"><img src="../img/diagram-backtesting-refit-fixed-train-size.png" style="width: 500px;"></p>